 She also drinks copious amounts of filter coffee and has perfected the art of looking busy, especially when in front of her laptop.
 The fact is, she is preparing for world championship in Tetris (an ancient game, now in danger of being lost to the younger generations).
 She spends most of her time online and is offended when someone suggests that people she knows through the internet are like imaginary friends (hey!
 Hobbes is a real

-She likes – jazz music, watching the rain, solving cryptic crosswords, long road trips, humming old Hindi film songs, people with sunny smiles (though not early in the morning, she hates them then), exotic Martinis, glorious sunsets and P.G.Wodehouse novels.
+She likes – jazz, watching the rain, cryptic crosswords, long road trips, humming old Hindi film songs, people with sunny smiles (though not early in the morning, she hates them then), exotic Martinis, glorious sunsets and P.G.Wodehouse novels.
 The last, she worships.

 She hates – above all, being asked “and what is your real job?”